Adetutu777/encode-hackathon/README.md

 ## Our Mission: To empower users to own and control their own data and online identity

- - *To create an account as a new user, please ensure you have matic testnet token to complete transaction*
+ - *To **create an account as a new user, please ensure you have matic testnet token to complete** transaction*

  - *Profile creation for new user takes about 1-2 hrs, **while waiting for your profile to get created, you can only login to chainWrite platform to read blogs & once your profile is created successfully you will have access to all of the available** features*

 - chainWrite Link: https://www.chainwrite.xyz/

-#### LENS PROTOCOL is a composable and decentralized social graph.
+#### LENS PROTOCOL: is a composable and decentralized social graph.
 It lets creators take ownership of their content wherever they go in the digital garden of the decentralized internet, It functions on the polygon Proof Of Stake Blockchain ecosystem.
-You can read more here [Lens Protocol](https://www.lens.dev/) to learn more about thel Lens protocol
+You can read more here [Lens Protocol](https://www.lens.dev/)

-### Tech Stack : NuxtJs, VueJs, Ethers, GraphQl, Html, Css, BootstrapVue, web3.storage
+### chainWrite Tech Stack : NuxtJs, VueJs, Ethers, GraphQl, Html, Css, BootstrapVue, web3.storage

 #### Prerequisites: Javascript, VueJs, knowledge of web3

 #### Available Features on chainWrite
-        * Link:connecting to metamask
+        * Connect to your wallet
-        * signing up to create a profile for new users
+        * Creation of profile on Lens for new users
-        * Logging in for returning userswho already has ana account
+        * Logging in for returning users who already has an account
-        * Reading recommended blogpost
+        * Read recommended blogpost
         * Viewing of user profile
         * Adding 👍 &  👎 reaction to post
-        * Creating blogpost, saving post to draft, saving post for future readings
+        * Creating blogpost, saving post to draft

 #### Future implementation
         * Provide an option for users to upload a video as cover while creating post using [Livepeer.js](https://docs.livepeer.org/)
         * Adding comment reaction on blogpost *Seaching through blogs
+        *Saving post for future readings

 #### Screenshot of landing page